serverfarmer/heartbeat-linux/README.md

 ## Overview

-Heartbeat is a Server Farmer subproject, that extends functionally your chosen monitoring/alerting solution by providing abilities to monitor (as for Linux version):
+Heartbeat is a Server Farmer subproject, that extends functionally your chosen monitoring/alerting solution by providing abilities to monitor (as for Linux/FreeBSD version):
 - services listening on known ports
 - running Docker containers
 - running libvirt-based virtual machines